Wrigley Field: Main entry marquee

 Directly over the main entrance to the stadium stands a large, red, art deco-style marquee, with "Wrigley Field, Home of Chicago Cubs" painted in white.
 The marquee was installed in 1934, and was originally painted green with changeable sections to announce upcoming games.
 By 1939, it was repainted dark blue and the original "Home of the Cubs", was replaced with "Home of Chicago Cubs".
 In years when the Bears played there, the sign was reworded accordingly during football season.
 On March 23, 1960, the Cubs repainted the sign red.

 In 1982, the two-line announcement board was replaced with an electronic LED message board, and a backlit advertising panel was added below (which is now solid red).
 The marquee uses red neon lights at night, showing "Wrigley Field" in red, with the rest of the sign in darkness.
 A Budweiser logo was on the lower panel in the early 1980s, around the time when the team added the LED signage.
 The Chicago Transit Authority Addison street platform that serves Wrigley Field uses an image of the marquee painted on walls to announce the destination.
 In November 2010, the marquee was painted purple with an Allstate Insurance logo for the Northwestern Wildcats, who played as the home team against the Illinois Fighting Illini in a Big Ten football game.

 In 2015, a Toyota logo was placed on the lower panel just below the LED sign on the marquee; previously, the area was used for logos of transient corporate sponsors and team initiatives.
 Toyota, one of the team's "legacy partners", began displaying other signage in and around the park in 2016, including branding on all of its parking lots.

 The marquee was temporarily removed and restored for the 2016 season, including new paint, a new LED display board, and new neon lights.
 The back of the sign was given a new green paint job as well, which can now be seen from inside the terrace level.

 (Left) The marquee outside Wrigley Field; (Center) The marquee was temporarily painted purple for the 2010 Land of Lincoln Trophy college football game; (Right) Installed in 1934, the marquee was removed for restoration for the first time in 2015.

 Lights

 Wrigley Field lighting atop the first base and right field seats in 2016.

 The Cubs were a holdout against night games for decades, not installing lights at Wrigley until 1988, after baseball officials announced that the park would be prohibited from hosting any future postseason games without lights.
 Before then, all games at Wrigley were played during the day.
 Night games are still limited in number by agreement with the city council.
+Since the introduction of night baseball at Wrigley, the Cubs have generally played their Friday home games in the afternoon, but since 2017, they were allowed some exemptions to host night games on a Friday.
+Examples include: